AndreiMoraru123/2D-Tracker/README.md

 Press `Play` and enjoy :-)

-Go for `Developer Mode` if you want to generate your own custom data and play around with the performance of the trackers:
+Go for `Developer Mode` if you want to generate your own custom data and play around with the trackers:

 Model Parameters                    |           Filter Tuning             |         Extra Sensor :-------------------------:|:-------------------------:|:-------------------------: